23 Best Restaurants on Salt Spring Island, British Columbia

 Top Tip: Arrive 30 minutes before the show starts to order food before the kitchen closes and to get a good seat.
 You can purchase your ticket online in advance, but tables are not assigned.

-23. Best for a party vibe: Cassette
+22. Best for a party vibe: Cassette

 The specialties here are the fried-chicken sandwiches and slushy margarita-style cocktails.
 The menu may be small, but the food is tasty.
-Expect long wait times for the food, since it comes out of a food truck.
+Expect longer wait times for the food, since it comes out of a food truck.

 Start planning your trip to Salt Spring

-Explore more of the Southern Gulf Islands:
+Explore more of the Gulf Islands:

 Save and pin these Salt Spring Island restaurants for later: